dev-sriramp/dev-sriramp/README.md

 - 👋 Hi, I’m @uniqueredhat (SRIRAM P)
 - 👀 I’m interested in ...
 Security
-- 🌱 I’m currently learning ...React-native
+- 🌱 I’m currently learning ...React
-- 💞️ I’m looking to collaborate on ... application developement (cross-platform)
+- 💞️ I’m looking to collaborate on ... application developement
 - 📫 How to reach me ... by mail (uniqueredhat@gmail.com)